 –Emanuel Swedenborg, "New Jerusalem" section 68.

-"Thanks for the welcoming format of the Common Ground lectures at the Swedenborg Library...warm & relaxing."
+"Thanks for the welcoming format of lectures at the Swedenborg Library...warm & relaxing."

 Bill, Wilmette, IL